wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.12.06 [Kandinsky-5](k5.md) Pro video AI model (5sec I2V, 5sec T2V, 10sec T2V) released 2025.11.14 is now supported in ComfyUI native thanks to Kijai's contribution

+2025.12.06 A [number](extra-tools/other-image-models.md) of image generation models have been released in December 2025 which failed to gain a lot of attention: aquif-Image-14B, LongCat (now all of image/image edit/video), Ovis 7B

 2025.11.05 [Hunyuan 1.5](hunyuan.md) 5-10sec/24fps videos released 2025.11.21 received distilled 480 model version (no 720 version yet)

 2025.12.05 [Z-Image-Turbo](extra-tools.md#z-image-turbo) tested with "Gabliterated" version of Qwen3-4B (which is the model's CLIP) and an alternative VAE

-2025.12.05 A series of image generation models under LongCat brand have been released; attention of community remains on Z-Image-Turbo which is viewed as superior

-2025.12.05 Version 2.0 of [SVI-shot](svi.md#20251204) combining SVI-shot (reference) and SVI-flim (5 frames overlap) is being tested; both Wan 2.2 and 2.1 are supported
+2025.12.05 Version 2.0 of [SVI-shot](svi.md#20251204) combining SVI-shot (reference) and SVI-flim (5 frames overlap) released for Wan 2.1; also Wan 2.2 Version 2.0 only supporting SVI-shot functionality

 2025.12.04 `sageattn_ultravico` option added to [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) supporting one of the newer [RifleX](https://github.com/thu-ml/DiT-Extrapolation)
 methods to generate videos with a greater number of frames without looping; a not so bad result has been demostrated with [Kandinsky-5](k5.md) but results with Wan did not look particularly good.